 2,2 lbs / 1 kg sugar

 Add the apples and water to a pot and bring it to a boil.
 Let it simmer until the apples are soft.
-Mix the apples until they are smooth in a blender and then put back in the pot and add the sugar and ascorbic acid and bring to a boil.
-Fill in jars that are clean.
+Mix the apples until they are smooth in a blender and then put back in the pot and add the sugar and ascorbic acid and bring it to a boil.

 How to serve applesauce